Anomaly Detection in Industrial Systems

 Point anomalies

-Individual measurements that deviate significantly from expected values, such as sudden temperature spikes or pressure drops.
-These often indicate immediate equipment issues requiring attention.
+Individual measurements that fall outside expected ranges, such as sudden temperature spikes or pressure drops.
+These can indicate immediate equipment problems or sensor failures.

 Contextual anomalies

-Measurements that are unusual only under specific conditions or contexts, such as energy consumption patterns that are normal during production but anomalous during maintenance periods.
+Measurements that are unusual within a specific context, such as energy consumption patterns that are normal during peak production but anomalous during off-hours.

 Predictive maintenance